constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 {:#introduction}

 Decentralized web initiatives give users more control over their data.
-It can be formalized in a concept called data sovereignty. [](cite:cites verstraete2022solid) defined this concept as
+It can be formalized in a concept called data sovereignty.
+The authors of [](cite:cites verstraete2022solid) defined this concept as
 <q>the power an individual has over their data.</q>[](cite:cites verstraete2022solid).
 It can also be interpreted as <q>the self-determination of individuals and organizations concerning to the use of their data</q>[](cite:cites verstraete2022solid).
-This means that individual and legal entities
+In practice it means that individual and legal entities
 <q>can choose where [their] data is stored and who is granted access to it.</q>[](cite:cites verstraete2022solid)
 In this PhD program, I attempt to move the definition of power and control, in the context of decentralized web environments, from a more consumer choice